yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/administer-yugabyte-platform/anywhere-rbac.md

   - Delete any existing backup or backup schedule.
   - Edit existing backups.

-  Backup Admin has View permissions for all other resources.
+  Backup Admin has view permissions for all other resources.

 - **Read-only** access level provides view permissions for the UI and API.